Professional Staff Conference

 - Travel to Rosehill Gardens (opens in a new window)

 Ample free parking is available at Rosehill Gardens.
 Enter via Gate 1, Grand Avenue.

-A bus will be departing from the Kingswood Campus at 7:15am (sharp) and returning in the afternoon.
-If you decide you would like to catch the bus from Kingswood (and haven't previously advised), please advise Deann Gilliver before Friday 23 June.
+Shuttle buses will be operating between Parramatta City (Peter Shergold Building) and Rosehill Gardens in the morning and afternoon.
+If you decide you would like to catch the bus from Parramatta (and haven't previously advised via the registration process), please advise the Conference organising team via email email@example.com before Friday 21 June.

 We would like to thank our sponsors for their support in making our Conference possible.